A brute force attack uses a large volume of requests/responses

 from the same source or destination IP address to break into a system.

 The attacker employs a trial-and-error method to guess the response

 The Vulnerability Protection profile on the firewall includes

 signatures to protect you from brute force attacks.
 Each signature

-has an ID, Threat Name, Severity and is triggered when a pattern
+has an ID, Threat Name, and Severity and is triggered when a pattern

 is recorded.
 The pattern specifies the conditions and interval at